-An overview of employee benefits, including salary and other components of the Chief Executive’s, CFO and COO’s remuneration packages, is detailed in note 2 to Wallenius Wilhelmsen’s accounts.
-The Board’s statement on remuneration to executive personnel is also a separate appendix to the agenda for the annual general meeting and the annual general meeting shall give an advisory vote regarding the statement of the fixed remuneration and approve the statement of the variable remuneration.
+An overview of employee benefits, including salary and other components of the CEO’s, CFO’s, and COO’s remuneration packages are detailed in note two to Wallenius Wilhelmsen’s accounts.
+The board’s statement on remuneration to executive personnel is also a separate appendix to the agenda for the AGM and the AGM shall give an advisory vote regarding the statement of the fixed remuneration and approve the statement of the variable remuneration.

 Short-term variable remuneration